Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Introduction

 \section{Introduction}

 Offline reinforcement learning (RL) learns a policy exclusively from a fixed, pre-collected dataset without further interactions with the environment \cite{levine2020offline}.
 This characteristic is particularly crucial in real-world applications such as autonomous driving \cite{el2017deep, kendall2019learning}, healthcare \cite{prasad2017reinforcement, wang2018supervised}, industry \cite{zhan2022deepthermal, yuan2024controlling}, and other tasks, where interacting with the environment can be expensive and risky.
-Thus, offline RL holds considerable practical significance in addressing real-world decision-making challenges.

 Despite the potential advantages, a critical challenge in offline RL is the distribution shift \cite{levine2020offline} between the offline data and the training policies, often leading to suboptimal or even invalid policy updates.
 Many methods have been proposed to mitigate the adverse effects of the distribution shift.
-A common strategy is to impose explicit or implicit policy constraints, ensuring that the learned policy remains close to the behavior policy used to collect the dataset.
-By imposing constraints on policy updates, these methods can effectively mitigate the extrapolation error of the Q value induced by the distribution shift while offering certain performance guarantees.
+A common strategy is to impose explicit or implicit policy constraints \cite{fujimoto2019off, kumar2020conservative, fujimoto2021minimalist, kostrikov2022offline}, ensuring that the learned policy remains close to the behavior policy used to collect the dataset.
+By imposing constraints on policy updates, these methods can effectively mitigate the extrapolation error of the Q value \cite{fujimoto2019off} induced by the distribution shift while offering certain performance guarantees.